---

 ### Granting dd-agent read and execute permissions on log directories{% #granting-dd-agent-read-and-execute-permissions-on-log-directories %}

-Once you have verified ACLs are enabled, grant read and execute permissions for the `datadog-agent` user on the appropriate directories for log collection.
-For example, to grant access to `/var/log/apache` , run:
+After you verify ACLs are enabled, grant read and execute permissions for the `dd-agent` user on the appropriate directories for log collection.
+A plain `setfacl -m` command applies the ACL only to the directory itself, not to the log files already inside it.
+Use the `-R` (recursive) flag to also grant access to existing files.
+For example, to grant access to `/var/log/apache`, run:

 ```shell